 - Hidden rewards to encourage replayability and exploration!

-- A robust level editor packed with all of the game's features!
+- A robust level editor packed with all of the stage elements!

 - A save file to allow easy sharing of custom levels!